solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.discovery.v1alpha2.mesh.md

 <a name="discovery.mesh.gloo.solo.io.MeshStatus.AppliedFailoverService"></a>

 ### MeshStatus.AppliedFailoverService
-TODO(harveyxia) remove AppliedFailoverService represents a FailoverService that has been applied to this Mesh.
+TODO(harveyxia) remove AppliedFailoverService describes a FailoverService that applies to this Mesh.
 If an existing FailoverService becomes invalid the last applied FailoverService will be used.

 | Field | Type | Label | Description |